Shaun the Sheep Movie poster

 Disruption

-Shaun hatches a plan to give everyone "a day off" by putting the Farmer to sleep in a caravan.
-The plan goes wrong when the caravan rolls away with the sleeping Farmer inside, heading toward the Big City.
+Shaun hatches a plan to give everyone a day off by tricking the Farmer into a caravan to sleep, but the scheme backfires catastrophically when the caravan rolls away toward the Big City.

 5